 "The Enrichment Center is committed to the well being of all participants.
 Cake and grief counseling will be available at the conclusion of the test."There will be cake at the bottom of this page.
 A character, usually an antagonist, promises another character, usually the hero, a reward if they can complete some task for them.
 This can be anything from fame, to riches, to women, to baked desserts, or pretty much anything generally considered desirable.
 But wait!
 "I Lied."
 It turns out that there is no reward!
 Upon either finding this out or completing the task, it's discovered that the villain simply wanted something to be done for them, and now plans to dispose of the hero now that their usefulness to the villain has ended.
 Often a crucial part of many a Macguffin Delivery Service.
 May make use of False Reassurance.
 Sometimes employed by a Mission Control that is off its meds.
 The "cake" may consist of a promised Body Upgrade.
 When the other character isn't necessarily evil, doesn't plan on hurting the hero, and simply raises his or her standards whenever the other character comes near to completion, this becomes Moving the Goalposts.
 Compare Deal with the Devil, Rewarded as a Traitor Deserves, You Said You Would Let Them Go, Released to Elsewhere.
 Contrast Villains Never Lie.
+May double as Schmuck Bait if the lackey never had a logical reason to expect cake in the first place.
 Only overlaps with I Was Told There Would Be Cake when the reward the villain promises is actually cake.
 Caution: Since this trope involves plot twists, spoilers may be left unmarked.

 — GLaDOS, Portal.